-No appeal will be considered after 60 calendar days from the date of the decision appealed. by secure email to providersupport@nmre.org.
+No appeal will be considered after 60 calendar days from the date of the decision appealed.

 Once the appeal is received by the NMRE, staff will review the appeal and mail a written response to the Provider within 14 calendar days of receipt of the appeal.